MadagascarConnect

 MadagascarConnect grew out of a relationship forged between Dr. Patricia Wright, preeminent anthropologist and conservationist, and the Rhinebeck Central School District.
 Dr. Wright is renowned for her work on wild lemurs in Madagascar.
 She was instrumental in establishing Ranomafana National Park in Madagascar and Centro ValBio, a modern research station adjacent to the park and affiliated with Stony Brook University.
 She and philanthropist Susan Findel, eager to bring learning about the beauty and challenges of Madagascar to K-12 students, presented an opportunity to provide their knowledge and expertise to programming about Madagascar in the schools.
 Middle school teacher Henry Frischknecht spearheaded such programming over several years.
 His addition to the CultureConnect board in 2015 led to the development of the MadagascarConnect program.

-In 2019, seven ambassadors went on our second trip to Madagascar.
+In 2019, seven ambassadors went on our second trip to Madagascar, and in 2022, 10 students went on the trip.

-On our most recent trip, in the summer of 2022, ten ambassadors traveled to Madagascar
+On our most recent trip, in the summer of 2024, nine ambassadors traveled to Madagascar

 Follow us on social media for updates.